brianchum/Game11/README.md

 A personal project of a game called Game 11 that play on terminal.

 *   Who take the last flag win the game
-*   During your round, you can either take one flag or two flag
+*   During your round, you can either take one flag or two flags

 Game Model